lunduniversity/schoolprog-satellite-data/carboncycle/README.md

 # carboncycle
-This repository contains open data, extracted from ICOS Carbon Portal(https://www.icos-cp.eu/data).
+This repository contains open data, extracted from [ICOS Carbon Portal](https://www.icos-cp.eu/data).
 The data is intended to be used by the schoolprog-satellite repository.
 More in particular, the data is to be used in conjunction with the "kolcykeln" notebook.

 # Structure